-I was told that usually they call or a letter is mailed immediately and they didn’t know what happened or why I wasn’t notified. (well then, I don’t know what happened to your book!)
+I was told that usually they call or a letter is mailed immediately, and that they didn’t know what happened or why I wasn’t notified. (well then, I don’t know what happened to your book!)
 The thing is, this was weeks and weeks and weeks after I turned it in.
-How do I know what happened to it after that.
-I sure as hell(o) know that I did not tear up a book!
+How do I know what happened to it after that?!
+I sure as hell(o) know that I did not damage a book!

 Well..
 I could swear that up one side and down the other and it really doesn’t mater.
 As far as they are concerned, I’m guilty.
 I went in to discuss it today.
 In an calm, adult manner.
 While I stuck to this plan, it didn’t get me far, because the woman I dealt with had the warmth and charm of a stone.
 Her facial expression was as dead as her eyes.
 My good standing, and never having damaged a book, as well as not being notified and it being a substantial amount of time between me returning the book and this damage being reported, (after I investigated!) did me no good.
 My questions and comments were met with silence.
 I was basically having a conversation with myself.

 Knowing that I had no recourse… how was I going to prove I did not do it?
 I couldn’t, and I’m not going to be getting into a battle with the damn library, over $27.00 and I also wanted to avoid being sent to collections over something so trivial, I told her I’d pay the fee.
 Oh by the way… cash or check only.
 No debit or credit cards accepted.
 On a side-note, could we possibly move into THIS century?
 Thankfully, I had just enough cash on me so that I wouldn’t have to go back. (returning would not be a good idea, because my patience and temper were just holding as it was)